johnking7/link-docs/configuration.rst

     git clone https://github.com/link-blockchain/link-blockchain.git

-Link Blockchain can be synchronized with either Geth or Parity:
+LINK Blockchain can be synchronized with either Geth or Parity:

 Geth
 ----